Medically Reviewed By | Johannah Gregg, DNP FNP-C

 Why Is It Helpful To Wrap My Ankle?

 If you have sprained or twisted your ankle, it is a good idea to wrap it as soon as possible.
 Wrapping your ankle can help reduce swelling and provide added support to the area.
-This added support allows your ligaments to heal by taking some pressure off them.
+This added support allows your ligaments to heal by preventing reoccurrence of sprains and taking some pressure off them.

 Effectively treating a sprained ankle can also help to prevent more long-term issues.
 Repeated sprains or sprains that do not heal properly can lead to joint pain and weakness in the future.
 Proper treatment from the start helps to prevent the weakening of the joint and reduces your risk of re-injury.